 - small stencil – I couldn’t find the stencil I have anywhere on line so here is a good set of deer antler choices and here is a good set of moose stencils.
 If you want a coastal design, this is my all time favorite coastal stencil set.

-- paint – I used Beyond Paints metallics and Licorice because I had some handy.
+- paint – I used Beyond Paints metallics and Licorice because I had some handy and am loving these paints lately

 - painters tape for delicate surfaces